rp3022/p8105_hw3_rp3022/HW3.md

 | prcp          |    145838 |          0.94 | 29.82 |  78.18 |   0 |   0 |   0 |  23 | 22860 | ▇▁▁▁▁ |
 | snow          |    381221 |          0.85 |  4.99 |  27.22 | -13 |   0 |   0 |   0 | 10160 | ▇▁▁▁▁ |
 | snwd          |    591786 |          0.77 | 37.31 | 113.54 |   0 |   0 |   0 |   0 |  9195 | ▇▁▁▁▁ |

+-   There are 7 rows(observations) and 2595176 columns variables in this
+    dataset.
+Each row refers to a single daily observation from a weather station in the US.

+-   The dataset has variables id, date, prcp, snow, snwd, tmax, tmin corresponding to id, date, precipitation (tenths of mm), snow fall (mm), snow depth (mm), maximum and minimum temperature (tenths of degrees C), respectively.

+-   Large amounts of missing data can be seen for variables tmax, tmin, prcp, snow and snwd

+    -   The tmax variable is missing 1134358 observations.

+    -   The tmin variable has 1134420 missing observations.

+    -   The prcp (precipitation) variable has 145838 missing observations.

+    -   The snow (snowfall) variable has381221 missing observations.

+    -   The snwd (snow depth) variable has 591786 missing observations.